-The Lighthouse was a VR experience created for Round 5 of Building a Virtual World at the Entertainment Technology Center at Carnegie Mellon University
+The Lighthouse was a VR experience created for the course Building Virtual Worlds at Carnegie Mellon's Entertainment Technology Center.

 WHAT IS THE LIGHTHOUSE?

 The Lighthouse was originally designed for Round 5 of Building Virtual Worlds, a course offered during the introductory semester of the Masters of Entertainment Technology program in Carnegie Mellon's Entertainment Technology Center.

 For Round 5, our team was tasked with creating a world for the end of the semester Festival, one that would provide enough of a spectacle to draw in family members and industry professionals alike.
 My team and I developed this experience over the course of three weeks, focusing initially off of the sensation of ascending or descending a staircase in VR based off of a paper from the University of Tokyo.

 We eventually settled upon a narrative framed around ascending a rickety staircase within an aging lighthouse during a record storm, and added obstacles and events to heighten the sense of drama (or at the very least, the sensation of ascension).
 With the help of our team member Derrick Pemberton, we were able to fabricate our own staircase using the University of Tokyo paper as a model.
 The final model can be seen below.

 * Winner of the First Penguin Award for Building a Virtual World *, an award given to a team for a world that demonstrates both ambitious design and a lack of a fear of failure.